Skip to main content

 • Trouble walking

 You should call your doctor if you have any symptoms that worry you.
 Your doctor will examine you, ask you questions, and perform a series of tests.
-The most common test to find out if you have a brain or spine tumor is magnetic resonance imaging (MRI).
-It takes detailed pictures of all parts of your brain or spine.
+The most common test to find out if you have a brain or spine tumor is a magnetic resonance imaging (MRI) scan.
+The scan can take detailed pictures of your brain or spine.

 Diagnosis

-To get an accurate diagnosis of your tumor type, you will need a biopsy.
+To get an accurate diagnosis, you will need a biopsy.
 A biopsy is a surgical procedure to remove a piece of tumor tissue.
-The tumor tissue is usually removed during surgery to remove as much of your brain or spine tumor as possible to treat your cancer and relieve symptoms.
-And it is critical to find a neurosurgeon with extensive experience to perform your surgery.
-A neuropathologist will examine the tumor tissue to provide a diagnosis of your tumor type.
+The goal of surgery is to remove as much of your brain or spine tumor as possible to treat your cancer and relieve symptoms.
+It is critical to find a neurosurgeon with extensive experience to perform your surgery.
+A neuropathologist will then examine the tumor tissue to diagnose your tumor type.

 Treatment

-Your treating doctor or neuro-oncologist will use your diagnosis of your tumor to determine the best course of treatment after surgery.
-Treatments may include chemotherapy, radiation, targeted therapies or a clinical trial.
+Your treating doctor or neuro-oncologist will use your diagnosis to determine the best course of treatment after surgery.
+Treatments may include chemotherapy, radiation, targeted therapies, or a clinical trial.

 Finding out you have a rare brain or spine tumor can be overwhelming and challenging for you and your loved ones.
-To help you find expert care and make treatment and care decisions, use the resources below.
-The more you learn about your tumor, the more confident you will feel about making the right decisions.
+To help you find expert care and make treatment decisions, use the resources below.
+The more you learn about your tumor, the more confident you will feel about making decisions.

 Guiding Questions